code-lover636/code-lover636/README.md

 ## 💫 About Me:
 I am an ambitious and curious programmer.
-I am currently learning full-stack web development and is interested in building websites, web applications, and utilizing web scrapping and APIs.
-I am dedicated to staying up to date with the latest technologies and best practices in the field, and is eager to continue learning and expanding his skills.
+I am currently learning full-stack web development and am interested in building websites, web applications, and utilizing web scrapping and APIs.
+I am dedicated to staying up to date with the latest technologies and best practices in the field and am eager to continue learning and expanding my skills.

 ## 🌐 Socials: